Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

 Ths project set out to write the history, growth, and development of the Moscow Lacrosse Team through their team fund finances over time.
 Additionally, attendance data and growth data was complied over the whole history of the club.
 ## Tools Used
 - Google Sheets
-- Google Translate/Personal Knowledge of Russian
+- Personal Knowledge of Russian
+- Python
 - Excel
 - R Studio
 - Power BI